3b/3bgl-shader/README.md

 #### RETURN

-Functions are required to use `RETURN` to return values, the will not return the value of the last form as in CL.
+Functions are required to use `RETURN` to return values, they will not return the value of the last form as in CL.
 A function without a `RETURN` will have a `void` return type.  `(return (values))` can also be used to force a `void` return type, and for early exit from a